TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 ### More to come...

 ## Changelog (newest on top):

+### New in V 9.3:
+- Support for RZ7886 motor driver IC instead of classic RC ESC.
+Suitable for example for WPL vehicles with 370 motor.
+See "3_adjustmentsESC.h"
+- New "brakeMargin" setting in "3_adjustmentsESC.h"
+- ESC scaling bug of v9.2 fixed

 ### New in V 9.2:
 - Now compatible with latest Espressif Systems ESP32 board definition 1.0.6 (problem was caused by haedlights conflicting with TX pin)